ARM-software/TZ-TRNG/README.md

 * To be run on an Ubuntu 14.04 LTS system host for building.

-* gcc version 4.7.3 or arm-ds5 compiler are in your PATH.
+* gcc version 4.7.3, arm-ds5 or armclang compiler are in your PATH.

 * If using Linux as a host on the H/W, configure the KERNEL_DIR environment variable to point to your Linux (s).

-* The target is running Linux kernel 4.4 or FreeRTOS.
+* The target is running Linux kernel 4.4, FreeRTOS or bare-matal OS.

 Download the software bundle from https://github.com/ARM-software/TZ-TRNG.